 When can I reapply if I have a grant?
 Do you provide continuation funding?

-In the past we asked grant-holders to wait for one year after their grant had ended before coming back with a new funding request.
+In the past we asked grantees to wait for one year after their grant had ended before coming back with a new funding request.
 However, our experience of providing funding during the Covid-19 pandemic means that we have removed the need for organisations we fund to take a break before re-applying to us.
-We ask that you make your new application to us once you have submitted your Final Report and your current grant comes to a close.
-However, if you need to begin your new application sooner than this, then you need to contact the member of the team managing your grant to talk through the best approach for your organisation to take.
+Current grant-holders can now reapply up to three months before their grant end date.

 Can I discuss my application with you before I apply?

 We are always happy to discuss potential applications.
-Before you get in touch, please read our guidance.
+Before you get in touch, please read our guidance here.

 Do I have to be a registered charity to apply?